A scalable control design for grid-forming inverters in microgrids: Case studies

 \subsection{Control specifications}

-Although stability is guaranteed via the passivity condition, \jwjw{(likewise $L_2$ performance by the output strictness), in practice further specifications are required to achieve good performance.
-A sensible approach, and the one we adopt, is to ensure good performance in the case of one inverter with a load, and then add constraints to bound the coupling between inverters.
-Although this method does not give general performances guarantees for any network, our investigations indicate that in practice appropriate network-wide transient performance is achieved.}
+Although stability is guaranteed via the passivity condition, \jwjw{(likewise $L_2$ performance by the output-strictness), in practice further specifications are required to achieve good performance.
+A sensible approach, and the one we adopt, is to ensure good performance in the case of one inverter with a load, and then add constraints to limit output voltage deviations which also has the effect to reduce the coupling between inverters.
+Although this method does not give general performance guarantees for any network, our investigations indicate that in practice appropriate network-wide transient performance is achieved.}